 Carlsbad State Beach (Tamarack Beach)

 Carlsbad State Beach is more commonly referred to as Tamarack Beach.
 This well-liked beach is large, wide, and sandy, making it the perfect choice for a family day.
-The beach extends from Tamarack Avenue to the breakwaters at the opening of Agua Hedionda Lagoon.
+The beach extends from just south of Tamarack Avenue and runs north almost to Carlsbad Village.

-Tamarack Beach is very popular with surfers and families alike for its incredible surf and variety of activities and amenities.
-There are two paved paths, one is a sidewalk located at the top of the bluffs that’s always busy with walkers and joggers.
+Tamarack Beach is very popular with surfers and families alike for its incredible surf and various activities and amenities.
+The beach can have a fairly steep drop near the water’s edge in some places, where the waves can pull little ones in, so keep a sharp eye on them.
+There are two paved paths.
+One is a sidewalk located at the top of the bluffs that’s always busy with walkers and joggers.

-The other is the 1.4-mile-long Carlsbad Seawall Walk.
-It runs along the beach from Carlsbad Village to Tamarack Avenue and is popular with walkers, joggers, cyclists, skateboarders, and roller skaters.
+The other is the 4-mile-long Carlsbad Beach Boardwalk, which runs south of Carlsbad Village along the beaches and is popular with walkers, joggers, cyclists, skateboarders, and roller skaters.
 There are numerous access points to either the beach or the street level.
 The enclosed nature of the concrete pathway makes it suitable for letting the kids run around.

 Beach Activities